 01 of 14

-If I could have only one of these native perennials in my shade garden (due to space limitations), I'd choose Hepatica.
-For one thing, this native perennial can make a big splash without taking up a lot of space, as you can see from my image.
-It also stays in bloom longer for me than most of my native shade plants.
+Hepatica might be one of the very best native perennials for a shade garden.
+For one thing, this plant can make a big splash without taking up a lot of space, as shown here.
+It also stays in bloom longer than most native shade plants.
 And gardeners who don't have the greenest of thumbs will be glad to learn that it's not overly fussy.

 02 of 14